-- First data collection, site visits, and photography ocurred from 1999 to 2002. - Each school description is accompanied by dates recording the district's beginning and closure.
-Some districts may have been formed prior to constuction of a building. - Second data collection, site visits, and photography occurred from 2014 to 2015.
-New data for each school is indicated by bold-faced italics. - All photos are identified by the year taken.
+- First data collection, site visits, and photography occurred from 1999 to 2002 by Donna Gross and Fern Kaufman. - Each school description is accompanied by dates recording the district's beginning and closure.
+Some districts may have been formed prior to construction of a building. - Second data collection, site visits, and photography occurred from 2014 to 2015 by Donna Gross and Fern Kaufman.
+New data for each school is indicated by bold-faced italics. - All photos are identified by the year taken. - Third data collection occurred between 2020 and 2022 by Willliam Ranney.
+It resulted in the discovery of the Saginaw School as well as the demolition of two schools.